-1. Fiji - comes packaged with many additional plugins of varying quality from great additional functionality to not really characterized
+1. Fiji - comes packaged with many additional plugins of varying quality from great additional functionality to not well characterized

 For installing either or both:

 Unless you have full administrative permissions, do not install in the Programs Files directory or Applications (on Mac).
 Also, recommend do not install on desktop, especially if your computer has a home drive on a network, unless you specifically want to be able to access from any computer anywhere.

 Recommended: install in your documents folder.
 If you are on a network, make sure this is the local documents folder (unless you specifically want it on the network).

 Installation is just copying a folder containing a bunch of files to your computer.
 It's this simple.
 You can even keep it on a USB key to run it anywhere USB drives work.

 Then follow Next Steps below for updating, setting memory, and setting up additional macro &/or plugins commands.